matthewruttley/mozclassify/README.md

 # About
 Algorithms for URL Classification.
-Will implement LICA, LWCA, LICA+DFR etc
+Will implement LICA, LWCA, DFR etc

 # Usage